psoerensen/gact/README.md

 The ***gact*** package is designed for establishing and populating a comprehensive database focused on genomic associations with complex traits.
-This function serves two primary roles: infrastructure creation and data acquisition.
-It facilitates the assembly of a structured repository encompassing single marker associations, rigorously curated to ensure high-quality data.
-Beyond individual genetic markers, the function integrates a broad spectrum of genomic entities, encompassing genes, proteins, and an array of biological complexes (chemical, protein) as well as various biological pathways.
-This integration aims to provide a holistic view of genomic associations and their multifaceted relationships in the context of complex traits.
+The package serves two primary functions: infrastructure creation and data acquisition.
+It facilitates the assembly of a structured repository that includes single marker associations, all rigorously curated to ensure the high quality of data.
+Beyond individual genetic markers, the package integrates a broad spectrum of genomic entities, encompassing genes, proteins, and an array of biological complexes (chemical and protein), as well as various biological pathways.
+This comprehensive integration is designed to aid in the biological interpretation of genomic associations, shedding light on their complex relationships in the context of complex traits.

 **gact** provides an infrastructure for efficient processing of large-scale genomic association data, including core functions for: